-Bodhidaoism, the way of awakening, is the name of the personal religion that I invented in early 2017.
-It is a religion that doesn’t require a belief in God, the supernatural, or an afterlife.
-It is guided by science and inspired by Buddhism, Daoism, Stoicism, and Existentialism.
+Bodhidaoism, the way of awakening, is the name of the personal religion (or philosophy of life) that I invented in early 2017.
+It is a worldview and way of life that doesn’t require a belief in God, the supernatural, or an afterlife.
+It is guided by science and inspired by Buddhism, Daoism, Stoicism, and Humanism.
 It is a personal religion that is without clergy, church, or Bible.

 I agree with the original group of Humanists, “Today man’s larger understanding of the universe, his scientific achievements, and deeper appreciation of brotherhood, have created a situation which requires a new statement of the means and purposes of religion.
 Such a vital, fearless, and frank religion…. is a major necessity of the present” (Humanist Manifesto I).